drmikeuk/campus92/reg23/regSubmit.md

 this: 12
 ---

-## Completed
+## Online Registration complete

-You have successfully completed Online Registration
+Thank you for completing Online Registration.

 <div id="buttons">
   <a class="btn btn-outline-secondary" href="regIntro.html">Home</a>